 If you’re choosing where to study pharmacy, biochemistry, zoology or other related subjects, Times Higher Education’s ranking for life sciences can help you find the best universities in the world for your degree.

-The top colleges for life sciences are concentrated in the US and the UK; more than 170 of the 751 universities in the Times Higher Education ranking for life sciences are in one of these two countries.
+The top colleges for life sciences are concentrated in the US and the UK: 195 of the 895 universities in the Times Higher Education ranking for life sciences are in these two countries.

 Older prestigious institutions take the top spots, including Harvard University in first place, with the University of Cambridge, the University of Oxford and the Massachusetts Institute of Technology following closely behind.

 Best universities by subject